Multiple Sclerosis Awareness Month

 Whether you or someone you know got diagnosed with this disease, visit the National MS Society’s website to educate yourself about it.

-Join events of NMSS or your local multiple sclerosis foundation.
+Join NMSS events or those of your local multiple sclerosis foundation.
 You can also join virtual events, sponsor a participant, or donate directly.

 Moreover, you can use your online presence to educate your network about multiple sclerosis.